itsmecevi/Tableau-Desktop-Specialist/README.md

 :hammer: Project Management tools -> [Trello (Kanban)](https://trello.com/b/Ui4A8cwF/trello-learning-resource)

-## 0-What is The MAIN Purpose of Technology ?
+## :zero:-What is The MAIN Purpose of Technology ?

 ## :one:-The Power of Data Visualization